looeee/blackthread.io/content/tutorials/4-textures.md

 ...
 {{< /highlight >}}

-#### A note on working locally
+### A note on working locally

 At this point, if you are working locally instead of via codepen, and especially if you try to load this file from your hard drive rather than from Github, you may run into problems due to security restrictions on how JavaScript can read local files.
-These restrictions are there for a reason and I would not advise you to turn them off, although it is possible.
-You should take the time to set up a simple HTTP server instead - we'll go over that in  [Appendix A.1: Setting up a development server].
+If you do run into this problem, take a look at the [How to run things locally](https://threejs.org/docs/#manual/introduction/How-to-run-things-locally) page in the docs.

-#### Adding the texture to the material
+### Adding the texture to the material

-Next, well assign the texture to the [material.map](https://threejs.org/docs/#api/materials/MeshStandardMaterial.map) slot.
+Next, we'll assign the texture to the [material.map](https://threejs.org/docs/#api/materials/MeshStandardMaterial.map) slot.
+Technically this is the `Diffuse Color` map slot, but since it's the most important texture map slot on a material this is shortened to just `map`.
+Take a look through the [MeshStandardMaterial](https://threejs.org/docs/?q=loader#api/materials/MeshStandardMaterial) docs to see other available map types such as the `normalMap`, `bumpMap` and `envMap` (environment map), which control other features of the material's appearance.
+Note that different material types may have different maps available.

 {{< highlight js >}}
 ...